The Photographic Representation of Empty Places

 About the Contributors

 Format: Edited volume - free ebook - ePUB

-Sandra Križić Roban is a senior research adviser in tenure at the Institute of Art History, and assistant professor at the Academy of Fine Arts, both in Zagreb.
+Sandra Križić Roban is an art historian, theorist, and curator working as a senior research adviser in tenure at the Institute of Art History, Zagreb.

 Theopisti Stylianou-Lambert, Associate Professor, Cyprus University of Technology, Cyprus/ Museum Lab leader, CYENS Centre of Excellence, Cyprus

 Watching, Waiting and the Photographic Representation of Empty Places offers a timely and engaging selection of essays that addresses the new role of photography during the last years of pandemic lockdown.
 Importantly, the volume brings forth reflections on how the photographic medium has worked to create lines of connection between people in isolation and crisis.
 But it also discusses the way photographs are used to encounter and meditate emptiness and desolate urban spaces – in a way that recalls the early works by Niépce and Daguerre.
 A highly valuable contribution to the ongoing expansion and enrichment of photography studies!

 The editors are to be congratulated for this collection, which was conceived at the height of the Covid-19 pandemic.
 We are reminded of a range of ways in which photography has been used to document separation and seclusion in times of turmoil.

 Liz Wells, Emeritus Professor in Photographic Culture, University of Plymouth, UK